What is melanoma skin cancer?

 Survival for melanoma skin cancer

-Getting practical and emotional support can help you cope with a diagnosis of cancer, life during treatment and life after cancer.
+Getting practical and emotional support can help you and your family cope with a diagnosis of cancer.
+It can also help you with life during treatment and after cancer.

 Last reviewed: